ayushirathour/The-Averion-Labs-Front-End/README.md

 ![Averion Labs Hero](public/images/averion-hero.jpg)

-This repository contains the complete frontend for Averion Labs, a scalable SaaS platform designed to **host, serve, and monetize medical AI models**.
+This repository contains the complete frontend for Averion Labs, a scalable SaaS platform designed to **serve and monetize medical AI models**.
 The platform provides a web interface for users to access the initial suite of diagnostic models and leverages a Large Language Model (LLM) for advanced analysis and user support.

 **Note:** This is the **frontend module only**.
 It communicates with my separate [FastAPI backend](https://the-averion-labs.onrender.com/docs) that handles the core platform infrastructure, including user management, payments, and AI model orchestration.